403-html/mochawesome-json-to-md/CONTRIBUTING.md

 # Contributing

-This docs are containing guidlines for contributing to the project.
+These docs contain guidelines for contributing to the project.

 ## Issue Tracker